|Autism awareness march in Edinburgh - 2008|

 At first we lived in Tunbridge wells in Kent, with a Christian family who kindly accepted us into their home for 3 months.
 The couple were in their 70s and we very much enjoyed our stay with them and Tianze was so happy and presented no problems whatsoever.

-Tianze did well in mainstream school considering his difficulties and we settled down and made Scotland our home.
+Tianze did well in mainstream school considering English is his second language and he has autism.
+We settled down and made Scotland our home.
 In China because of the books I'd written and my involvement in human rights, my passport had been taken away for 10 years.
 Now, here in Scotland, with my MBA degree I manage my own limited company free from an oppressive country like China that will never affect my son.

 |Me and Jeremy Hunt|